propfeds/terminal-blues/docs/quirks.md

 ## Colourblind variants are lazy

+What I use for colourblind tests: [JS Colorblind Simulator](https://github.com/MaPePeR/jsColorblindSimulator)

 It would seem so if all it took was hue-shifting all the greens?

 Truth is, I have to take care of the main palette too,